Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 A graduate student to conduct a study of Latino community members' needs and preferences for the farmers' market.

-6. Which of RSDP's focus area(s) seem like the best match for your idea?
+6a.
+Which of RSDP's focus area(s) does your project primarily address?
 Check all that apply.

 ___Agriculture & food systems